ntop/ntopng/doc/src/faq.rst

 ==========================

-When ntopng is configured to export timeseries to InfluxDB, it is possible to use grafana with InfluxDB as a data source to create customized dashboard.
-If the grafana visualization does display any data, here are some steps for the troubleshooting:
+When ntopng is configured to export timeseries to InfluxDB, it is possible to use Grafana with InfluxDB as a data source to create customized dashboard.
+If the Grafana visualization does not display any data, here are some steps for the troubleshooting:

 - Verify that the data is actually written to the database.
 An easy way to do this is to open the interface charts page into ntopng and see if the past traffic is shown.